Konstantin Staniukovich: Career

-By the early 1880s he had gained moderate acclaim for his writing on social issues.
+By the early 1880s, he had gained moderate acclaim for his writing on social issues.
 Arrested in 1885 for illegal contact with exiles in Western Europe and banished for three years to Siberia, he turned to his twenty-year-old memories of the Navy.
 Recycling the same cast of characters and the same stock situations over and over, but each time from a slightly different point of view, over the following two decades he created an opus of sea yarns still read today.

-The sea stories tell of kind captains and of cruel ones, of efficient first officers and of the indifferent, of idealistic lieutenants and of the careerists, of terrible boatswains and of the harmless—though all curse throughout.
+The sea stories tell of kind captains and of cruel ones, of efficient first officers and of the indifferent, of idealistic lieutenants and the careerists, of terrible boatswains and of the harmless—though all curse throughout.
 An admiral of ridiculous volatility makes several cameo appearances, stunning the officers, the crews, and the reader with his tantrums, and all else notwithstanding, with his deep love and respect for the sea and his charges.
 Shipwrecks, female passengers, adventures in distant America, shipboard duels act as foils for the plots.
 And through it all the sea and the air are rendered vividly, as the ordinary seamen tell their yarns, in lovingly rendered vernacular.

 These are not the tales of Hornblower.
 A navy at peace is described, and though one suspects that it will not win many battles, one knows it will scuttle itself inexorably, so as not to surrender.